The Woodridge Curriculum

 Our children learn through a wide variety of experiences in a stimulating environment.
 Through the curriculum, we work to develop the intellectual, social, emotional, physical, creative and spiritual potential of each child.

-The Reception Class follows the Early Years Foundation Stage Curriculum.
-Children work towards achieving the Early Learning Goals in six areas of learning:
+The Reception Class follows the new Early Years Foundation Stage Curriculum 2021.
+Children work towards achieving the Early Learning Goals in seven areas of learning:

 There is a strong emphasis on learning through experience, play and children’s interests.
 All the areas of learning have equal emphasis.